flahartyka/open-source-LLMs-genetic-disease-descriptions/README.md

 Examples of how to generate in-context prompts using both KNN methods (TFIDF and Roberta) can be found in the folder: `in_context`.

-LLM Baseline and In-Context questions can be found in the folder: `questions`
+LLM Baseline and In-Context questions can be found in the folder: `questions` and in `File S1` of Supplemental Material

 -----------------------------------------------------------------------------------------------------